protoiyer/protoiyer.github.com/source/_posts/2012-05-02-setting-up-my-linux-box-and-ruby-on-rails-ubuntu-12-dot-04-edition.markdown

   If you don't have that file, you might have to download the latest git source.
 Please refer my previous installation post for more on this.

+  Also, if you use bash aliases (for instance, type g instead of git and so on), then the default autocomplete won't work unless you type "git" in full.
+This can be pretty irritating if you are like me who use git many times a day and expect "g co", "g bd" and "g m" to have auto completion available to select the branch.
+By the way, in case you are wondering, those are the alias shortcuts for checking out an existing branch, deleting a branch and merging a branch respectively.

+  In order to get bash alias and bash autocomplete to work with each other follow the instructions [found here](http://askubuntu.com/a/62098/61876).

 ##### E. Install curl